hareem09/student-app-mongo/README.md

 ```
 Then make a separate file name index.js and import that in a variable.
 ## MongoDB CRUD operations
-Here's a quick overview of the four primary HTTP methods associated with CRUD operations:
+Here's a quick overview of the methods that are used:

 1. db.collection.find() => to view all students
 2. db.collection.findOneAndUpdate( filter, update, options ) => old one, new one , true:new